SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/Node.js.md

 	console.log('%s listening at %s', app.name, port);
 })
 ```
+> You can find the above code in the `index.js` file.

 ## Step 4.4: Build the Project
 * Build the project on the console with the following commands: